r4d4m4n71s/cicd_tools/README.md

 1. Create a directory for your template in the `project_templates` directory.
 2. Create a `copier.yaml` file with template configuration.
 3. Add template files with `.jinja` extension for templating.
+4. Include a sample module with logging capabilities.
+5. Add a default configuration file template.

 Example `copier.yaml`:
 ```yaml